dataarchive/empirical-asset-pricing/README.md

 ## Preparatory Stage

-* Here I provide the Python code for Prof. Guofu Zhou's class -- Data Analysis for Investment.
+* Here I provide the Python code for "Data Analysis for Investment."

-* It is based on Prof. Zhou's MATLAB code.
+* It is based on Guofu Zhou's MATLAB code.

 * The Python distribution I use is [Anaconda](https://www.anaconda.com/what-is-anaconda/).